-- 31. A member may disclose information which would otherwise be confidential if disclosure can be justified in the "public interest".
-Whilst it is a concept recognised by the courts, there is no definition of "public interest" which places members in a difficult position as to whether or not disclosure is justified.
+- 31. A professional accountant may disclose information which would otherwise be confidential if disclosure can be justified in the "public interest".
+Whilst it is a concept recognised by the courts, there is no definition of "public interest" which places professional accountants in a difficult position as to whether or not disclosure is justified.
 However, it is likely that these exceptions to the duty of confidentiality are permitted only where the disclosure is made to "one who has a proper interest to receive that information" (as set out in the United Kingdom case of Initial Services v Putteril (1967) All ER145).
 The proper authorities may, for example, be the police, the government department responsible for trade and industry, or a recognised stock exchange, and will depend upon the particular circumstances.
-Members are referred to section 3.9, Whistleblowing responsibilities placed on auditors, for further guidance. - 32.
-When considering whether or not disclosure is justified, members should take the following into account: - (a) the relative size of the amounts involved and the extent of the likely financial damage: - (b) whether members of the public are likely to be affected; - (c) the possibility or likelihood of repetition; - (d) the reasons for the client's unwillingness to disclose the matters to the proper authority; - (e) the gravity of the matter; - (f) relevant legislation, accounting standards and auditing standards, etc.; - (g) any legal advice obtained. - 33.
+Professional accountants are referred to Section B3, Whistleblowing responsibilities placed on auditors, for further guidance. - 32.
+When considering whether or not disclosure is justified, a professional accountant shall take the following into account: - (a) the relative size of the amounts involved and the extent of the likely financial damage; - (b) whether members of the public are likely to be affected; - (c) the possibility or likelihood of repetition;

+- (d) the reasons for the client's unwillingness to disclose the matters to the proper authority; - (e) the gravity of the matter; - (f) relevant legislation, accounting standards and auditing standards, etc.; - (g) any legal advice obtained. - 33.
 Determination of where the balance of public interest lies will require very careful consideration and it will often be appropriate to take legal advice before making a decision.
-The reasons underlying any decision whether or not to disclose should be fully documented.
+The reasons underlying any decision whether or not to disclose shall be fully documented.

-Disclosure to protect a member's interests
+Disclosure to protect a professional accountant's interests

-- 34. Members may disclose to the proper authorities information concerning their clients where their own interests require disclosure of that information to: - (a) enable members to defend themselves against a criminal charge or to clear themselves of suspicion; - (b) resist proceedings for a penalty in respect of a taxation offence, for example, in a case where it is suggested that they assisted or induced their client to make or deliver incorrect returns or accounts; - (c) resist a legal action brought against them by a client or some third person; - (d) enable members to defend themselves against disciplinary proceedings or criticism of them which is the subject of enquiry by ACCA, or another regulatory body; - (e) enable members to sue for their fees.
+- 34. A professional accountant may disclose to the proper authorities information concerning their clients where their own interests require disclosure of that information to: - (a) enable the professional accountant to defend himself/herself against a criminal charge or to clear himself/herself of suspicion; - (b) resist proceedings for a penalty in respect of a taxation offence, for example, in a case where it is suggested that the professional accountant assisted or induced their client to make or deliver incorrect returns or accounts: - (c) resist a legal action brought against them by a client or some third person; - (d) enable the professional accountant to defend himself/herself against disciplinary proceedings or criticism which is the subject of enquiry by ACCA, or another regulatory body; - (e) enable the professional accountant to sue for their fees.